Hidden text at top of Inner pages

-All in all, the Generals had a phenomenal inaugural season, exceeding everyone’s expectations on the field on off.
-If there was one thing that was certainly clear following the 2009 season, it was that the Victoria Generals were here to stay and would be a force to be reckoned with in Texas Collegiate League for many years to come.
+All in all, the Generals had a phenomenal inaugural season, exceeding everyone’s expectations on the field and off.
+If there was one thing that was certainly clear following the 2009 season, it was that the Victoria Generals were here to stay and would be a force to be reckoned with in the Texas Collegiate League for many years to come.

 In 2010, the Generals returned under the guidance of second-year head coach Chris Clemons with a clear mission: win the Texas Collegiate League championship that eluded them the year before.
 The Generals wasted no time, getting to work, jumping out to a first-place lead by going 13-7 during the month of June.